authereum/eth-revert-reason/README.md

 console.log(await getRevertReason(txHash, network)) // Please use a provider that exposes the Parity trace methods to decode the revert reason
 ```

-## Notes
-1. Because Kovan uses Parity, it is not possible to get the error message without a provider that exposes Parity's `trace` methods.
-Because of this, Kovan revert reasons require a custom provider to be passed in.
-2. There are rare cases where a revert reason may be 'x' from the context of one block but it will be 'y' from the context of another block.
-This may cause inconsistencies.
-3. For now, this only works with Infura nodes.

 ## Future work
 The following features will be added over time:

-1. A better way to determine whether or not a node is full-archival.
+1. A better way to determine whether or not a node is full-archive.
 2. A better way to determine whether or not a node exposes Parity `trace` methods.
-3. Limit the number of calls made by the provider.
+3. Reduce the number of calls made by the provider.
-4. Support providers other than Infura.

 ## Test